SvenGroot/Ookii.CommandLine/docs/Subcommands.md

 ### Command aliases

-Like argument names, a command can have one or more aliases, alternative names that can be used to invoke the command.
+Like command line arguments, a command can have one or more aliases, alternative names that can be used to invoke the command.
 Simply apply the [`AliasAttribute`][] to the command class.

 ```csharp
 [GeneratedParser]